L04-Bh/Smart-City-IIoT-project/README.md

 - **Degree:** B.Tech in Electronics and Communication Engineering
 - **University:** VIT Bhopal University
-- **Internship:** L&T EduTech – Industrial Internet of Things (IIoT)
+- **Internship Course:** L&T EduTech – Certficate in Industrial Internet of Things (IIoT)
-- **Project:** Smart City Automation using Cisco Packet Tracer

 ---

 ## 🙏 Acknowledgement

-This project was developed as part of the **L&T EduTech Industrial Internet of Things (IIoT) Internship**.
-The project demonstrates the implementation of smart city automation using wireless IoT devices, centralized control through a Home Gateway, and rule-based automation in Cisco Packet Tracer.
+This project was developed as part of the **L&T EduTech Industrial Internet of Things (IIoT) Internship Program**.
+It demonstrates IoT-based smart city automation using Cisco Packet Tracer through centralized Home Gateway control and rule-based automation.